Shiva108/ai-llm-red-team-handbook/docs/Chapter_04_SOW_Rules_of_Engagement_and_Client_Onboarding.md

 ---

+## 4.7 Ethical and Legal Considerations

+> [!CAUTION]
+> The SOW and RoE are not just administrative paperwork - they are legal documents that define the boundaries between authorized security testing and criminal hacking.
+Violating these boundaries can result in prosecution under the Computer Fraud and Abuse Act (CFAA) and similar laws.

+**Legal Protection Through Documentation:**

+- **Written Authorization is Evidence:** Your SOW proves you had permission if questions arise later
+- **Scope Defines Legality:** Actions within scope are authorized testing; actions outside scope are unauthorized access
+- **RoE Establishes Boundaries:** Clear rules protect both tester and client from misunderstandings
+- **Multiple Signatories:** Ensure authorization comes from legally empowered representatives

+**Ethical Obligations in Contracting:**

+- **Honest Scoping:** Never promise capabilities you don't have or timelines you can't meet
+- **Risk Disclosure:** Inform clients of potential impacts before they sign
+- **Conflict of Interest:** Disclose any relationships that could affect objectivity
+- **Fair Pricing:** Charge appropriately for value delivered, not for creating fear

+> [!IMPORTANT]
+> If a client asks you to exceed agreed scope or bend ethical rules, refuse and document the request.
+Your professional integrity is more valuable than any single engagement.

+---

+## 4.8 Conclusion

+**Key Takeaways:**

+1. **SOW and RoE are Legal Necessities, Not Formalities:** These documents transform potentially criminal activity into authorized security testing - they are your legal shield
+2. **Clear Scope Prevents Scope Creep and Legal Risk:** Ambiguous boundaries lead to misunderstandings, unauthorized testing, and potential legal liability
+3. **Client Onboarding Sets Engagement Success:** Smooth onboarding with clear communication channels, access controls, and escalation paths prevents 90% of engagement problems
+4. **Multiple Stakeholder Sign-Off is Critical:** Technical contacts alone are insufficient - legal, compliance, and executive authorization prevent disputes

+**Recommendations for Red Teamers:**

+- Develop SOW and RoE templates you can customize for each engagement
+- Never begin testing before all signatures are collected and documented
+- Maintain a "scope boundary checklist" you review before each testing session
+- Document all client communications about scope changes in writing
+- When in doubt about scope, pause and clarify before proceeding

+**Recommendations for Organizations:**

+- Create standardized templates for AI red team engagements
+- Ensure legal review of SOW and RoE before approval
+- Establish clear authorization processes with defined approval authorities
+- Provide red teamers with direct escalation paths to decision-makers
+- Document all scope changes through formal amendment processes

+**Next Steps:**

+- **Chapter 5:** Threat Modeling and Risk Analysis - identify what matters most before attacking
+- **Chapter 6:** Scoping an Engagement - practical methods for defining realistic scope
+- **Chapter 8:** Evidence, Documentation, and Chain of Custody - maintain proof of authorized activity

+> [!TIP]
+> Create a "pre-flight checklist" that you review before every engagement starts.
+Include: SOW signed?
+RoE documented?
+Access provisioned?
+Emergency contacts confirmed?
+Never skip this step.

+### Pre-Engagement Checklist

+**Documentation and Authorization:**

+- [ ] Statement of Work (SOW) drafted with clear objectives and scope
+- [ ] SOW reviewed by legal and compliance teams
+- [ ] SOW signed by all required stakeholders (technical, legal, executive)
+- [ ] Rules of Engagement (RoE) documented and agreed upon
+- [ ] RoE includes time restrictions, approved methods, data handling rules
+- [ ] Emergency escalation procedures defined and documented
+- [ ] All authorization documents archived securely

+**Client Onboarding:**

+- [ ] Kickoff meeting scheduled with all key stakeholders
+- [ ] Points of contact (POC) identified on both sides
+- [ ] Backup/emergency contacts established
+- [ ] Communication channels established (email, chat, phone)
+- [ ] Secure file transfer method configured for deliverables
+- [ ] Access provisioning completed (accounts, VPN, environments)
+- [ ] Test environment access verified and documented

+**Scope Validation:**

+- [ ] In-scope systems clearly identified and documented
+- [ ] Out-of-scope systems explicitly listed
+- [ ] Boundary cases discussed and clarified
+- [ ] Production vs. staging/dev environments clearly separated
+- [ ] Data handling restrictions understood and documented
+- [ ] Success criteria and deliverables defined

+**Risk Management:**

+- [ ] Potential testing impacts identified and disclosed to client
+- [ ] Backup and rollback procedures established
+- [ ] Incident response procedures defined
+- [ ] Testing schedule coordinated with client operations
+- [ ] Insurance and liability considerations addressed

+### Post-Engagement Checklist

+**Deliverables:**

+- [ ] Technical report completed per SOW requirements
+- [ ] Executive summary prepared for leadership
+- [ ] Evidence and artifacts securely packaged
+- [ ] Reproducible test cases documented
+- [ ] All deliverables reviewed for quality and completeness
+- [ ] Client acknowledgment of deliverable receipt obtained

+**Scope Compliance:**

+- [ ] Verify all testing stayed within authorized scope
+- [ ] Document any scope boundary questions that arose
+- [ ] Confirm no unauthorized systems were accessed
+- [ ] Review testing logs against RoE compliance
+- [ ] Archive all scope-related communications

+**Access and Cleanup:**

+- [ ] Test accounts disabled or handed over to client
+- [ ] VPN and environment access revoked
+- [ ] Temporary credentials rotated or deleted
+- [ ] Client confirmation of access termination obtained
+- [ ] No residual access or credentials remain

+**Client Relationship:**

+- [ ] Final debrief meeting conducted
+- [ ] Client satisfaction feedback collected
+- [ ] Lessons learned documented for future engagements
+- [ ] Follow-up support schedule established if applicable
+- [ ] Professional relationship maintained for future work

+**Administrative Closure:**

+- [ ] All contractual obligations fulfilled
+- [ ] Final invoicing completed per SOW terms
+- [ ] Project documentation archived
+- [ ] Client reference permission requested
+- [ ] Engagement formally closed in tracking systems

+---

 _Solid foundations prevent project failure and foster trust.
 The next chapter will guide you through threat modeling and risk analysis for AI systems, helping you identify what matters most before you begin attacking._